PromG-dev/ekg_bpic17/README.md

       3. Select `Open Folder`
       4. Select `Import`
       5. This opens the import directory, so now you can copy the directory.
-- Ensure to allocate enough memory to your database, advised: `dbms.memory.heap.max_size=5G`
 - Install APOC (see https://neo4j.com/labs/apoc/)
   - Install `Neo4j APOC Core library`:
     1. Select the database in Neo4j desktop